R2Northstar/ModdingDocs/docs/source/guides/contributing.rst

     poetry run build

-This should rebuild the docs on changes and open them in your default browser woth live reloading.
+This should rebuild the docs on changes and open them in your default browser with live reloading.

 Tips and tricks